 Here, the Quick start shows how to fit common models.

 Oh, and did you notice the section on weights?
-Those are new.
+Check it out.

 You can find Quick starts in the manual entries for most commands in the